pelavarre/byobash/macos/README.md

 > 0x0 0 hides at 0 √<br>
 > 0x0 alone hides at 0 √ +<br>
 > the Hex for X hides at 0 √ + X +<br>

-someday we might drop another Button into the blank cell in our layout, between Clear and Over

-someday we might add a row of A B C D E F Buttons, to make keying hex go quicker

 ## 16 Wish us well